 Historically, about half of motor vehicle fatalities in North Dakota are alcohol related.
-This trend continued in 2010, with 52 percent of motor vehicle fatal crashes involving alcohol.
+This trend continued in 2011, with 45 percent of motor vehicle fatalities involving alcohol.

 Nationally, North Dakota has ranked consistently as one of the top ten states in the nation with the highest rates of alcohol-related motor vehicle fatalities (four of the past five years).